kad-ecoli/mmCIF2BioLiP/download/readme.txt

 11      Catalytic site residues (different sites are separated by ';') (with residue re-numbered starting from 1) 12	EC number
 13	GO terms
-14	Binding affinity by manual suervey of the original literature.
+14	Binding affinity by manual survey of the original literature.
 The information in '()' is the PubMed ID 15	Binding affinity provided by the Binding MOAD database.
 The information in '()' is the ligand information in Binding MOAD 16	Binding affinity provided by the PDBbind-CN database.
 The information in '()' is the ligand information in PDBbind-CN 17	Binding affinity provided by the BindingDB database